SUrvival Control Chart EStimation Software in R: the success package: Theory and models

 \subsection{Choosing control limits}

 }

-For the funnel plot in Section \ref{funnel-plot}, it is sufficient to choose a confidence level to determine which hospitals are performing worse/better than the baseline.
+For the funnel plot in Section \hyperlink{sec:FunnelPlot}{Funnel plot}, it is sufficient to choose a confidence level to determine which hospitals are performing worse/better than the baseline.
 For the CUSUM charts, instead, it is necessary to choose a control limit \(h\), so that a signal is produced when the value of the chart exceeds \(h\).
 The most common ways to choose this control limit are to either restrict the in-control average run length (ARL) of the chart, or to restrict the type I error over a certain time period.
 With the first method, one could choose to restrict the in-control ARL to approximately \(5\) years, so that on average we would expect a hospital which performs according to the target to produce a false signal (detection) once every \(5\) years.
 Using the second method, one could choose the control limit such that at most a proportion \(\alpha\) of the in-control hospitals yields a signal (false detection) within a period of \(5\) years.

-The \proglang{R} package \pkg{success} contains functions to determine control limits by restricting the type I error probability \(\alpha\) over a chosen time frame.
+For the (risk-adjusted) Bernoulli CUSUM plenty of results exist allowing for the numerical estimation of the ARL, most of which are implemented in the packages \CRANpkg{spc} and \CRANpkg{vlad}.
+For continuous time control charts such results are lacking, therefore in the \CRANpkg{success} package we choose to determine control limits by restricting the type I error probability \(\alpha\) over a chosen time frame.
+We estimate these control limits by means of a simulation procedure.